 She laughed.
 “I’m sure, I just felt hungry that’s all.”

-Taryn got up from the bench that they were occupying and tossed the now empty can into a recycling bin.
-“We should probably head back to the hotel, I’m sure Stephanie will want to plan some stuff out for the week before we leave to the other location she mentioned.”
+Taryn got up from the bench that they were occupying and tossed the now empty can into it’s popper recycling bin.
+Since such bins have begun to make a return with the rise of foreigners in tourism.
+“We should probably head back to the hotel; I’m sure Stephanie will want to plan some stuff out for the week before we leave to the other location she mentioned.”

 “What do you make of her?”
 Rachael asked.